irlgaming/jsondb-public/mongolab.md

 The code above will only load in objects from the collection with an user_id attribute with a value of "123456789".
 This might be useful if you want to store all user specific data in a single collection but only load in objects pertinent to the current user.

 Once the data is loaded from the API the JSONDB module will fire a "JSONDBDownloadSuccess" event which your application will be able to trap.
 Once this event has been fired you're able to work with the data stored inside your collections.
-In the event of an error the JSONDB module will fire a "JSONDBDownloadError" event.
+In the event of an error the JSONDB module will fire a "JSONDBDownloadSuccess" event.

 Synchronizing data back to MongoDB is simple: